Economy of Syria: External trade and investment

-Despite the mitigation of the severe drought that plagued the region in the late 1990s and the recovery of energy export revenues, Syria's economy faces serious challenges.
-With almost 60% of its population under the age of 20, unemployment higher than the current 9% is a real possibility unless sustained and strong economic growth takes off.
+Despite the mitigation of the severe drought that plagued the region in the late 1990s and the recovery of energy export revenues, Syria's economy has historically faced serious challenges.

 Commerce has always been important to the Syrian economy, which benefited from the country's strategic location along major east–west trade routes.
 Syrian cities boast both traditional industries such as weaving and dried-fruit packing and modern heavy industry.
 Given the policies adopted from the 1960s through the late 1980s, Syria refused to join the "global economy".
 In late 2001, however, Syria submitted a request to the World Trade Organization (WTO) to begin the accession process.
 Syria had been an original contracting party of the former General Agreement on Tariffs and Trade but withdrew in 1951 because of Israel's joining.
 Major elements of current Syrian trade rules would have to change in order to be consistent with the WTO.
 In March 2007, Syria signed an Association Agreement with the European Union that would encourage both sides to negotiate a free trade agreement before 2010.

 The bulk of Syrian imports have been raw materials essential for industry, agriculture, equipment, and machinery.
 Major exports include crude oil, refined products, raw cotton, clothing, fruits, and cereal grains.

 Over time, the government has increased the number of transactions to which the more favorable neighboring country exchange rate applies.
 The government also introduced a quasi-rate for non-commercial transactions in 2001 broadly in line with prevailing black market rates.

 Given the poor development of its own capital markets and Syria's lack of access to international money and capital markets, monetary policy remains captive to the need to cover the fiscal deficit.
 Although in 2003 Syria lowered interest rates for the first time in 22 years and again in 2004, rates remain fixed by law.

+As of 2012, because of the ongoing Syrian civil war, the value of Syria's overall exports has been slashed by two-thirds, from the figure of US$12 billion in 2010 to only US$4 billion in 2012.
+Syria's GDP declined by over 3% in 2011.